BudaBecker/devsis-CEUB/README.md

 ### Future Features

+- [ ] Improve GUI appearance and usage - make a decent UX/UI :(
 - [ ] Advanced search and filtering (by ingredient, cuisine type, etc.).
 - [ ] AI-powered assistant to create and suggest new recipes.
 - [ ] Functionality to import/export recipes.